webuild-consortium/webuild-attestation-rulebooks-catalog/rulebooks/rb-pid/README.md

   - RP includes its access certificate and intermediate certificates in the request.
   - Wallet Unit validates the chain up to the Access CA trust anchor before showing the request to the user.

-For usage of trust-list in WEBUILD, please consult the Architecture Blueprint.
+For information regarding the use of the trust list in WE BUILD, please consult the Architecture Blueprint

 ## 6 Revocation